-Chris, one of my clients, was very concerned about his son, who seemed to be unusually shy and inhibited.
-Chris himself felt he was a shy boy, but forced himself to become an extrovert adult—a go-getter who is outgoing and always the centre of attention.
+Chris, one of my clients, was very concerned about his son, who seemed unusually shy and inhibited.
+Chris himself felt he was a shy boy but forced himself to become an extrovert adult—a go-getter who is outgoing and always the centre of attention.
 He could not see anything positive about this shyness that his son mirrored for him until I guided him through an exercise to meet this shy sub-personality.

 The shy part, appearing as a pale timid little boy with glasses in the visualization exercise, reminded him of several occasions in his life where the shy part within had protected him from getting into trouble.
 His shyness allowed him to think first and then act, to reflect rather than to make a rash decision.
 After embracing this part of himself, he was able to let his son live his life as an introvert.
-The son is now able to find his own way of integrating both sides of his personality.
+The son can now find his way of integrating both sides of his personality.

-One of my sisters has a son who is very straight-forward and outspoken.
+One of my sisters has a son who is very straightforward and outspoken.
 If he does not want to do something, he will say it.
 My sister likes that.
-She also has a daughter who according to my sister is “sneaky.”
+She also has a daughter who, according to my sister, is “sneaky.”
 My niece, so claims my sister, will say “yes” when told not to do something and then do it anyways secretly.
-My sister at times is absolutely furious about this.
+My sister, at times, is absolutely furious about this.